Passing the Buck (Keith Olbermannn)

 Buck O'Neil -- a living link to the great stars who were prevented from reaching the Major Leagues because of the color barrier that would not fall until 1947.
 Himself Jackie Robinson's teammate with the legendary Kansas City Monarchs, later their manager.
 Even now, at the age of 94, one of the great ambassadors of any sport.
 And yesterday, baseball might as well have told Buck O'Neill to get lost.

-Yesterday was the day the game elected to its Hall of Fame, 17 heroes of the era of the "Negro Leagues ."
+."
 The last such election scheduled.
 Ever.
 And Buck O'Neill was not elected.